hmakelin/gisnav/docs/pages/development_objectives.rst

 * Support proven commercial off-the-shelf hardware platforms and `FOSS <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_ software

-    Best bet is to work on open platforms with the wides adoption, to ensure development can continue far into the future from a stable foundation.
+    Best bet is to work on open platforms with the widest adoption, to ensure development can continue far into the future from a stable foundation.

 .. _Constraints:

 Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The `Guiding Principles`_ impose constraints on GISNav, namely:

 * Currently GISNav is intended for simulation only
 * Favorable operating terrain is strongly featured urban and semi-urban areas and traffic corridors (roads), not featureless natural terrain
-* Monocular stabilized camera required
+* Monocular stabilized camera should be sufficient
-* Open-source software with permissive licenses only
 * Drone or UAV size, flight altitude or velocity constrained only to such degree that allows commercial GNSS receivers to work
 * Focus on good flight conditions - reasonable assumption for most commercial use cases which is where most develoment effort should be, niche applications will follow
+* Open-source software and with permissive licenses only

 Development Focus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Taking the `Constraints`_ into account, development focus should for example be in:

 * ROS is baked in, but PX4 could be complemented by other flight control software options such as Ardupilot through Mavlink compatible interface
-* Newer algorithms to improve accuracy, reliability or performance
+* Newer pose estimation algorithms to improve accuracy, reliability or performance
+* Using elevation or other data from the underlying GIS system to complement ortho-images to improve position and attitude estimates
-* Making adoption easier for different kinds of hardware platforms or configurations
+* Making adoption easier with pre-made configurations for popular hardware platforms
-* SITL testing workbench development - have a way to fly premade flight plans in SITL simulation and automatically parse the flight logs and compare against some thresholds to determine if the software passes the test.
+* SITL testing workbench development - have a way to fly premade flight plans in SITL simulation and automatically parse the flight logs and compare against some pre-set thresholds to determine if the software passes the test.
-* Using elevation data from the underlying GIS system to complement ortho-images to improve estimates